Ali-B-Barmas/3E-Multi_Objective2/README.md

 # 3E-Multi_Objective2
-3E Analysis of a Multi-Objective Cycle Integrating Solar and Thermoelectric Systems, completed in January 2024.
+3E Analysis of a Multi-Objective Cycle Integrating RO and MED Systems, completed in January 2024.